 17. Share content from others on Pinterest that will match with my audience.
 Between 3-5 per day of other content.

 18. Continually create new pins for content.
 Different pin styles attract different people.
 Not everyone likes the same pin style.

 19. Engage with others on Twitter.
 I make sure to share other content from Twitter that my audience will be interested in, but I also mainly use Twitter for networking.

 20. Create a discussion on my Facebook page and FITnancials community group.
-I'll ask questions related to money, fitness, or travel to engage my audience and get to know them better.
+I’ll ask questions related to money or entrepreneurship to engage my audience and get to know them better.
 This also helps with reach on my Facebook page.

 21. Comment back to people that comment on my blog with genuine comments.
 Delete comments from people obviously trying to attempt to get backlinks.

-22. Work with my blog designer to always improve my blog.
+22. Work with my blog designer to always improve my blog design.
 This can be improving the home page, email opt-ins, etc.

 23. Take professional photos for my blog and Instagram page.

 24. Create digital products that my readers will be interested in.